piloujp/Postcode_auto/readme.txt

 - Run SQL query from files (zones_to_post_code_2letterscountrycode.sql) in SQL folder for each country you want to use in Zen Cart SQL tool or from PhpMyAdmin.
 If your country is not available, you will have to build the table.
 See how at the end of this file.
 Be aware that it could take some time for country like Japan where you have more than 120 000 entries.
 If you added some prefix to your Zen cart database, you have to modify these queries before running them.
 IMPORTANT notes:
-	1- Some data in zones table are outdated or have errors.
-Run queries in files 'zones_2letterscountrycode_update.sql' FIRST to correct them.
+	1- For Zen Cart v1.58a and below, some data in zones table are outdated or have errors.
+Run queries in files '../sql/V1.5.8a-and-lower/zones_*2letterscountrycode*_update.sql' FIRST to correct them.
 	2- Japanese table uses Japanese zones installed with Japanese language pack.
 If they are not installed in your cart, use 'zones_to_post_code_jp_zone0.sql' which has all zones ids set to zero.
-	3- If you have added country zones for other countries before adding Japanese ones then zone ids are different than those in the 'zones_to_post_code_jp.sql'.
-In this case use 'zones_to_post_code_jp_zone0.sql' to create table and apply SQL queries provided at the end of this file in section 'BUILDING A NEW COUNTRY TABLE DATA' to update them.
+It will be faster like this as this table is pretty big.

 - Copy following files to your cart respecting folder tree: includes/classes/ajax/zcAjaxPostcodeQuery.php includes/modules/pages/address_book_process/jscript_postcode.js